-Because fake news stories are both visible and competitive, I don’t find them very frightening.
+Because fake news stories are both visible and competitive, I don’t find them very frightening, and Nelson’s data are also reassuring.
 What does scare me is the idea that rapacious corporations like Google and Facebook are going to decide what fake news is, then decide which news stories meet their criteria, and then either label those stories as suspect or, in the extreme case, make those stories disappear.

 As I learned at that law school conference, it is unlikely that any group of reasonable people is ever going to agree on a definition of fake news, so I’m not going to bother offering one here.
 But to get a sense of how difficult this problem is, please consider the following questions:

 Is a news story fake just because it gets some things wrong?
 How much does it need to get wrong for us to call it “fake”?
 Twenty percent of the facts it reports?
 Fifty percent?
 Isn’t the accurate part of the story still accurate?